Sometimes projects come about out of necessity. That is the case with this framed full length mirror.

 After applying the gel stain, I wiped it back with a small cloth.
 I allowed the stain to dry.

 I picked up this mirror adhesive at The Home Depot.
-I’ve always heard that you need to use special adhesive for mirrors so that the finish doesn’t get harmed.
-I didn’t want to take any chances.
+You need special adhesive when affixing mirrors.
 The stain wasn’t quite dry, but the adhesive said to let it cure for 48 hours, so I decided they could both set up at the same time.

-I chose to use some scrap wood and a couple of paint cans to hold the mirror in place.
-I rolled the table into my carport for safe keeping overnight.
+I chose to use some scrap wood and a couple of paint cans to hold the full length mirror in place.

 The next morning, I used Gorilla Wood Glue and my brad nail gun to add the small fence mitered pieces in place.

 It’s very difficult to take a picture of a mirror without getting yourself in the reflection.
-I really LOVE how this mirror turned out.
+I really LOVE how this rustic full length mirror turned out.
 It was a very inexpensive makeover.
-The overall dimensions of this rustic framed mirror are approximately 26″x 63″.
+The overall dimensions of this rustic framed mirror are approximately 26"x 63".

 - Mirror FREE